Direkt zum Inhalt

 Tracealyzer unterstützt das kontinuierliche Trace Streaming und ermöglicht so ein praktisch unbegrenztes Tracing von Task-Scheduling-Abläufen, Interrupts und Applikations-Logging.
 Das Trace Streaming wird durch Debugg Probes (SEGGER J-Link, KEIL ULINK) ermöglicht, was auf ARM Cortex-M- und Renesas RX-Mikrocontrollern ein hohes Performance-Niveau ermöglicht.
 Unterstützt wird das Trace Streaming auch über Netzwerkverbindungen, USB und an die Dateisysteme von Geräten mit beliebigen, vom RTOS unterstützten Prozessoren.

-Unterstützt werden FreeRTOS + Amazon FreeRTOS + SAFERTOS, Micrium µC/OS-III, On Time RTOS-32, ARM KEIL RTX5, Microsoft Azure RTOS ThreadX, Synopsys EV6x OpenVX, Zephyr, PX5
+Unterstützt werden FreeRTOS + Amazon FreeRTOS + SAFERTOS, Micrium µC/OS-III, Weston Embedded Cesium RTOS, On Time RTOS-32, ARM KEIL RTX5, Microsoft Azure RTOS ThreadX, Synopsys EV6x OpenVX, Zephyr, PX5

 Percepio